mahmoudimus/py2star/ROADMAP.md

 -  if methods are referenced in the class, then they should be ordered so that they are defined first before invoking them in init? test this!

+## TODO

+- integrate lib3to6 / pybackwards / python-future?
+- the cli should really be something similar to [instagram/fixit](https://github.com/instagram/fixit)

 ## Ideas